-The School of Nursing offers a traditional baccalaureate degree program in nursing and an accelerated degree program for those who already hold a baccalaureate degree in another field.
+The Department of Nursing offers a traditional baccalaureate degree program in nursing and an accelerated nursing degree program for those who already hold a baccalaureate degree in another field.
 There is also a baccalaureate degree program (BRN) for registered nurses with associate degrees or diplomas.
-Returning nurses may complete the majority of their course work at home or in the worksite in a distance-learning format.
+Returning nurses may complete some course work at home or in the worksite in a distance-learning format.

-In addition, the School offers a master's program in nursing, with concentrations in Family Nurse Practitioner, Adult Nurse Practitioner, Neonatal Nurse Practitioner, Health Services Administration, and Clinical Nurse Specialist.
+In addition, the Department offers a master's program in nursing, with concentrations in Family Nurse Practitioner, Adult Nurse Practitioner, Health Services Administration, and Clinical Nurse Specialist.